Chapter One: Investigation of smugglingArticle 120

 Section Three: Conciliatory settlement compromise

-The Director General or his authorized representative may, upon a written request by the person concerned, make a compromise conciliation, in the smuggling issues, and the like as stipulated in Chapter IV of Part 12 herein, whether prior to the bringing of the action or when the action is being tried and prior to the issuance of the first instant judgment which will be in lieu of the prosecution.
+The Chairman or his authorized representative may, upon a written request by the person concerned, make a compromise conciliation, in the smuggling issues, and the like as stipulated in Chapter IV of Part 12 herein, whether prior to the bringing of the action or when the action is being tried and prior to the issuance of the first instant judgment which will be in lieu of the prosecution.

 The Guide of the Reconciliatory Settlements shall be issued by a decision of the Authority.